JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Perforce automatic labels become default

 If you use [VCS labeling](vcs-labeling.md) for a [Perforce](perforce.md) root, note that TeamCity now creates [automatic labels](https://www.perforce.com/manuals/p4guide/Content/P4Guide/labels.alias.html) by default.
-If, for some reason, you want to continue using static labels, you can revert to the old behavior by adding the `teamcity.perforce.useStaticLabels=true` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+If you want to continue using static labels, you can revert to the previous behavior by adding the `teamcity.perforce.useStaticLabels=true` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 ### Fixed inconsistency in build chains clean-up

-Previously, builds in an artifact dependency configuration were never [cleaned up](clean-up.md) if its dependent configuration had a snapshot dependency on another build and that build was set to be preserved.
-This included the case when the "_Do not prevent clean-up_" option was enabled in the respective clean-up rule for the artifact dependency.
-Now, the artifact dependency configuration will be cleaned up properly, in full accordance with its clean-up rules.
+Previously, builds in an artifact dependency configuration were never [cleaned up](clean-up.md) if its dependent configuration had a snapshot dependency on another build configuration which was set to be preserved.
+For example, if __C__ artifact-depends on __B__ and snapshot-depends on __A__ and __A__ is set to be preserved, __B__ was not cleaned up even if the "_Keep artifact dependencies_" option was enabled in __C__.
+Now, builds in the artifact dependency configuration (__C__) will be cleaned up properly, in full accordance with the clean-up rules.

 This fix restores the intended behavior, but we recommend that you review your clean-up settings to ensure no builds will be cleaned up unexpectedly after the upgrade.

 ### Planned deprecation of Java 8 in TeamCity 2022.1